timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Now you can compile and Evaluate ClojureScript in the browser
-* All you need to get coding is a URL
 * I'd been talking with Elango about teaching Clojure through Logo
   - and we thought, what if we marry turtle with a ClojureScript REPL